helm/helm-www/content/docs/topics/plugins.md

 description: "Introduces how to use and create plugins to extend Helm's functionality."
 ---

-Helm 2.1.0 introduced the concept of a client-side Helm _plugin_.
-A plugin is a tool that can be accessed through the `helm` CLI, but which is not part of the built-in Helm codebase.
+A Helm plugin is a tool that can be accessed through the `helm` CLI, but which is not part of the built-in Helm codebase.

 Existing plugins can be found on [related](related.md#helm-plugins) section or by searching